Fort Pickering (Memphis, Tennessee): Frontier fort (c.1801–1814)

-This area had earthwork mounds built by ancient indigenous peoples and used by the historic Chickasaw people, a band led by Chief Chisca.
-The former fort site is located within what is now the Chickasaw Heritage Park.

 The Memphis bluffs were home to a number of military fortifications, including French Fort Assumption (built by French colonists and militia in 1739), Spanish Fort Fernando de las Barrancas, and early American Fort Adams.

+Around 1801, Fort Adams was abandoned, and Fort Pickering was constructed on higher ground near two Mississippian-period earthwork mounds.
+The fort was named for secretary of state Timothy Pickering.
+By 1806, the fort had lost its strategic importance, but continued operations as a small frontier station and trading post.
+In 1808, Zachary Taylor, who would later become president of the United States, was granted command of the fort as his first military commission.

-The first Fort Pickering, a frontier station and trading post, was built in 1798 and remained in operation until 1814.
-A small town grew up around the fort and was later incorporated into Memphis during a period of rapid growth in the mid 1800s.
+A small town grew up around the fort and was later incorporated into Memphis during a period of rapid growth in the mid-1800s.

-Meriwether Lewis
+Meriwether Lewis at Fort Pickering

 On September 4, 1809, Meriwether Lewis, now the Governor of the Upper Louisiana Territory, left St. Louis for Washington, D.C.
 He traveled to Fort Pickering by boat, intending to proceed down the Mississippi River to New Orleans and then Washington, D.C., by ship.
 Lewis arrived at Fort Pickering on September 15, and commanding officer Captain Gilbert C. Russell immediately realized that the governor was ill and mentally unstable.
 He placed Lewis under house arrest, put him under the care of the surgeon’s mate W.C.
 Smith, and installed Lewis in his own quarters.
 After several days, Lewis's condition improved, and he was allowed to travel again.
 However, rumors of war with Britain, and, possibly, the thought of his journals from the Corps of Discovery falling into British hands, changed his travel plans.
 On September 29, he left Fort Pickering, taking an overland route.
 Twelve days later, on October 11, Lewis was found dead at Grinder's Stand on the Natchez Trace.

-Civil War
+Civil War (1861–1866)

 During the American Civil War, the Confederate States Army built Fort Pickering on the site.
 The Confederates dug out the top of the mound and placed artillery there.
 An ammunition bunker was dug into the side of the mound.

 Union forces captured Memphis in June 1862.
 The Union army enlarged and expanded several areas of the fort.
 "The newly constructed fort stretched nearly two miles along the south Memphis bluffs from where DeSoto Park (Chickasaw Heritage Park) is located, all the way to Beale Street.
 It was outfitted with 55 guns and included structures needed to serve the large number of troops living in Memphis and those passing through.
 The Indian mounds were hollowed out and artillery was placed there, along with an ammunition bunker which was dug into the side of the mound.
 Buildings included a hospital, rail depot, water works, and a saw mill."

 However, Fort Pickering's defenses were never put to the test and Union forces held Memphis throughout the war.
 The fort served as a major Union staging area during the Vicksburg Campaign.